seebk/GIMP-Lensfun/index.md

 <a href="http://dl.bintray.com/content/seebk/GIMP-Lensfun/gimplensfun-0.2.3-setup.exe?direct">gimplensfun-0.2.3-setup.exe</a> (1.5 MB)

-You should use the offical GIMP 2.8.4 build from <a href="http://gimp-win.sourceforge.net/stable.html" target="_blank">http://gimp-win.sourceforge.net/stable.html</a>.
+You should use it with an offical GIMP 2.8 build from <a href="http://www.gimp.org/downloads/" target="_blank">http://www.gimp.org/downloads/</a>.

 #### Sources ####